HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/globalcommands.md

 Optionally include the logout flag to log out of the server after this command is completed.
 You need to be logged in to use this flag.

-#### Inputs

-None

-#### Outputs

-JSON file

-Save a selected type to a file in JSON format.
-You can edit the values in the file, and then use the `load` command to upload the changes to the server.

 #### Examples

 Here, the server is logged into, Bios is selected, and the corresponding JSON file is saved to a local directory as the file ilorest.json.
 The ilorest.json file holds all the information regarding the selected type.
 Here, the save function was performed on the Bios type, so the `ilorest.json` file that was saved holds the information about `Bios.` The file holding that information looks like the following.